Chris-Gkikas/-The-Noisy-Channel-Model/assignmentOf2016/readme.txt

 inputFile.txt		5%	   11	     1509           9.18%
 inputFile.txt		10%	   11	     2447           7.58%

-(Se periptwsh pou den emfanizontai stoixismena, theste tab width=8)
+(if the results are not well alligned, set tab width=8)